 They don’t have to be that high28th January 2010

 Last weekend’s greyness did nothing to coax me out of doors and other things took up whatever spare time was available.
-With a promising forecast for the coming one, I am minded to make use of what goodness comes the way though it will mean preparation for colder temperatures and mindfulness of the threat of snow showers too.
+With a promising forecast for the coming one, I am minded to make use of what goodness comes the way, though it will mean preparation for colder temperatures and mindfulness of the threat of snow showers too.
 The shadow of winter hasn’t left us just yet but the thought of crossing frozen moorland does sound tempting.
-It’s too soon to say where the first full hillwalking trip of 2010 will take me but I hope to make a get away soon, even if only for a day.
+It’s too soon to say where the first full hillwalking trip of 2010 will take me but I hope to make a getaway soon, even if only for a day.

 That observation propels my brain to another point: that steeper flanked humps can deceive.
-Well, they certainly can tire as I discovered along a stretch of the West Highland Way between Balmaha and Rowardennan.
+Well, they certainly can tire, as I discovered along a stretch of the West Highland Way between Balmaha and Rowardennan.
 None of the humps rose much above 100 metres in height but the constant up and down action wasn’t kind either.
 Hillocks don’t just possess the party trick of feeling higher than they are but they can look it too.
-That observation takes me to Loch Seaforth (Loch Shìphoirt) on Harris where Seaforth Island (Eileann Shìphoirt) has a high point not exceeding 200 metres in height but it doesn’t rise out of the water by half when seen from Ardvourlie (Aird a’ Mhulaidh).
+That observation takes me to Loch Seaforth (Loch Shìphoirt) on Harris where Seaforth Island (Eilean Shìphoirt) has a high point not exceeding 200 metres in height but it doesn’t rise out of the water by half when seen from Ardvourlie (Aird a’ Mhulaidh).
 I suppose that everything looks higher when seen from next to sea level and you have to wonder how Ben More on Mull presents itself to someone walking in from the coast to reach its summit too.

 Those smaller isolated hills might have their uses though, especially when they offer vistas featuring summits.
 It is for that reason that Diamond Hill near Letterfrack in Connemara has taken my fancy after seeing it featured in a Walking World Ireland route.
-If I ever manage to make to that part of County Galway, I’d have in mind for that first ever visit.
+If I ever manage to make to that part of County Galway, I’d have in mind for that first-ever visit.
 Ben Tianavaig on the Isle of Skye fulfilled a similar role with views of the Red Hills, the Cuillin, Raasay and the Trotternish all on offer in a 360º panorama on an evening that mixed bright sunshine with spells of rain.
 Orrest Head in Cumbria is another such delectable picking and illustrates that being deceived into expending energy to reach a lesser top is not foolishness at all.
 There are enough of the same kind that I risk making a big long list when only a few examples will do.
-The steep sides to any of these is a hint that any panoramas need work but who can complain with the rewards on offer?
+The steep sides to any of these is a hint that any panoramas need work, but who can complain with the rewards on offer?